WittyCC/MovieTrailers/README.md

   * [YouTube API](https://developers.google.com/youtube/)

 2. Specs
-  * Please see program specifications below.
+  * Application layout consists of a YouTube player view and a Play button.
+The YouTube player view has full functionality to pause video, select resolution, and skip to the next video on the playlist

 3. Integration
-  * Initial routes or index pages with all dependencies in Controller/index.html head
+  * YouTube Player library installed for integration of YouTube API

 4. UX/UI
-  * Develop custom style
+  * Develop custom style and background

 5. Polish
   * Add styling for web application